druid-io/druid-io.github.io/downloads.md

 </p>

 {% else %}
-there are no release candidates at this time
+There are no release candidates at this time.

 {% endif %}